Derwent Whittlesey’s Classification Of World Agricultural Regions

 1. Crop and livestock association: This refers to the combination of crops and livestock raised in a particular region.
 For example, in some regions, farmers may specialize in raising livestock, such as cattle or sheep.
 In other regions, farmers may grow a variety of crops, such as wheat, corn, and soybeans.

-2. Labour and capital intensity: This refers to the amount of labour and capital that is used in agricultural production.
-In some regions, agriculture is labour-intensive, meaning that a lot of manual labour is used to produce crops and livestock.
-In other regions, agriculture is capital-intensive, meaning that a lot of machinery and technology is used.
+2. Labour and capital intensity: This description explains the use of labour and capital in agricultural production.
+Some regions practice labour-intensive agriculture, employing significant manual labour to produce crops and livestock.
+In contrast, other regions focus on capital-intensive agriculture, utilizing extensive machinery and technology.

 3. Productivity: This refers to the amount of output that is produced per unit of input.
-In some regions, agricultural productivity is high, meaning that farmers are able to produce a lot of crops and livestock with relatively little input.
+In some regions, agricultural productivity is high, meaning that farmers can produce a lot of crops and livestock with relatively little input.
 In other regions, agricultural productivity is low, meaning that farmers need to use a lot of input to produce a relatively small amount of output.

-4. Consumption pattern of production: This refers to how the agricultural products are used.
-In some regions, most agricultural products are consumed domestically.
-In other regions, most agricultural products are exported to other countries.
+4. Consumption pattern of production: This refers to the usage of agricultural products.
+In some regions, domestic consumption accounts for the majority of agricultural products.
+In other regions, the majority of agricultural products are exported to other countries.

 5. Methods and techniques used: This refers to the specific methods and techniques that farmers use to produce crops and livestock.
 For example, some farmers may use traditional farming methods, such as hand ploughing and irrigation.
 Other farmers may use modern farming methods, such as mechanization and chemical fertilizers.